AdaCore/gnat-llvm/README.md

 - Install (and put in your PATH) a recent GNAT, e.g GNAT Community 2019, GCC 8 or GCC 9.

-- Build/install LLVM and Clang 9.0.1
+- Install LLVM and Clang 9.0.1

-  You can use an existing LLVM and clang 9.0.1 package install via e.g.
-  "brew install llvm" on Mac OS or "sudo apt-get install llvm-dev" on Ubuntu.
-Make sure the llvm bin directory containing llvm-config and clang is in your PATH.
+  The recommended way to build GNAT LLVM is to use an existing LLVM and clang 9.0.1 package install via e.g.  "brew install llvm" on Mac OS or "sudo apt-get install llvm-dev" on Ubuntu.
+You can also build llvm yourself with the options that suit your needs.
+After installing/building, make sure the llvm bin directory containing llvm-config and clang is in your PATH.

-  Alternatively, you can build LLVM and Clang 9.0.1 from sources.
-One possible way, assuming you have cmake version >= 3.7.2 in your path, is to do:
+  As alternative only suitable for core GNAT LLVM development on x86 native configurations only is to use the following command, assuming you have cmake version >= 3.7.2 in your path:

       $ make llvm

   Note that there's currently a bug in LLVM's aliasing handling.
-We check for it and generate slightly pessimized code in that case, but a patch to be applied to LLVM's lib/Analyze directory is in the file LLVMStructTBAAPatch.diff.
+We check for it and generate slightly pessimized code in that case, but a patch to be applied to LLVM's lib/Analyze directory is in the file llvm/patches/LLVMStructTBAAPatch.diff.

 - Finally build GNAT LLVM: